 Your veterinarian will recommend a worming medication to eradicate the parasites.
 Treatment can be difficult and it may be necessary to continue anti-worming medication for up to 8 weeks, in some cases more than one anti-parasitic medication will be necessary.

 Commonly used medication to treat lungworm include:

 Antibiotics to treat secondary infections which sometimes occur.

 Can humans catch lungworms from infected cats?

 Humans can catch lungworms but it is not possible for you to catch lungworm from an infected cat.
-Wash fruit and vegetables before consuming, this is especially important for food which is eaten raw.
+Wash fruit and vegetables, this is especially important for food which is consumed raw.

 The best way to prevent lungworm in cats is to keep him indoors so that he can’t hunt.
 If he does go outside, make sure he is up to date on his worming medication.
 See your veterinarian for advice on the best lungworm preventative treatment for your cat.